KarateMogens/PCPPExercises/Assignment 3/Week06 Exercises/solution.md

 There is a non-thread-safe implementation of `Histogram1` in file `SimpleHistogram.java`.
 You may assume that the dump method given there is called only when no other thread manipulates the histogram and therefore does not require locking, and that the span is fixed (immutable) for any given Histogram object.

 1. Make a thread-safe implementation, class `Histogram2` implementing the interface `Histogram`.
 Use suitable modifiers (final and synchronized) in a copy of the Histogram1 class.
 This class must use at most one lock to ensure mutual exclusion.
 Explain what fields and methods need modifiers and why.
-Does the getSpan method need to be synchro- nized?
+Does the getSpan method need to be synchronized?

 #### Answer:
->
+> No the getSpan does not need to be synchronized, because the array `count` is initialized in the constructor, and is final meaning that the reference to it does not change after being initialized.

 2. Now create a new class, `Histogram3` (implementing the Histogram interface) that uses lock striping.
 You can start with a copy of `Histogram2`.
 Then, the constructor of `Histogram3` must take an additional parameter `nrLocks` which indicates the number of locks that the histogram uses.
 You will have to associate a lock to each bin.
 Note that, if the number of locks is less than the number of bins, you may use the same lock for more than one bin.
 Try to distribute locks evenly among bins; consider the modulo operation % for this task.

 #### Answer:
->
+> See code: `Histogram3.java`

 3. Now consider again counting the number of prime factors in a number p.
 Use the `Histogram2` class to write a program with multiple threads that counts how many numbers in the range 0. . .
 4 999 999 have 0 prime factors, how many have 1 prime factor, how many have 2 prime factors, and so on.
 You may draw inspiration from the `TestCountPrimesThreads.java`.